COVERAGE & GROWTH

 393 assets participated in the benchmark in 2019, up from 280 last year (40% growth).
 Looking forward, if all assets belonging to participating GRESB funds joined the benchmark, we would expect an additional 440 assets, bringing the total to 833 assets.

 If we add potential new assets from the 208 funds that belong to participating fund managers but are not yet reporting to GRESB (see fund waterfall) we can estimate a further 1,600 assets could participate (assuming an average number of assets per fund is 7).
 This brings the potential future asset coverage to over 2,400 assets without taking into account new participants.

 In 2019, all assets reported their facilities including their locations.
-The map above color codes each country based on the number of reported facilities.
+The map above dots each facility based on the location of the reported facilities.
 Assets reported on six continents, with over 1,100 facilities spread across 57 countries, with coverage continuing to be dominated by OECD countries.

 Europe builds upon its track record for transparency with the most funds and assets participating in the benchmark by both number and value.
 Assets in Oceania or that are Globally Diversified scored highest, with Oceania reflecting the same leadership trend shown in the Real Estate Assessment.

 This treemap shows the participation in the GRESB Asset Assessment based on total Gross Asset Value (GAV) (in US$ billions) per country.
 Notably, three countries, USA, Great Britain and Australia make up US$324 billion or 75% of the total US$471 billion.